elastic/apm-agent-php/README.md

 ## To create all the packages that are supported
 make -C packaging package

+## To list the metadata info of the above generated packages
+make -C packaging info

+## To test the installation in debian
+make -C packaging deb-install
 ```

 _NOTE_: current implementation requires to use `make -C packaging <target>` since the workspace